brettdonald/overlay-lyrics/README.md

 https://github.com/brettdonald/overlay-lyrics/assets/4504348/608f7d14-d256-4217-8cfb-f4d7249164e6

-This app displays the lyrics on a webpage with a plain background, which OBS automatically makes transparent.
-Any backgrounds configured within OpenLP for the house display are ignored.
+To ensure the lyrics are clear and readable when overlaid above the video, this app uses a full-screen subtle gradient background, fully transparent at the top and semi-transparent black at the bottom.

 ## Setup